samudra-ajri/perahu/README.md

 ### Seed Database

-This commands seed the database with a sample admin user as well as destroy all data.
+These commands seed the database with a sample admin user as well as destroy all data.

 ```
 # Import data